 Our Analysis and Test Results

 Glide is a critical metric that intermediate to advanced splitboarders appreciate for bigger days, and is where this skin shines.
 Have you ever switched from a town bike with mountain bike tires to a bike with slick road tires?
 Riding to the bar or work instantly feels faster and easier.
-That is what using the Glide skins feel like after skinning on the G3 Splitboard+ Grip skins and to a lesser extent after using the G3 Splitboard+ Universal skins.
-The glide quality of these skins is excellent, and the energy efficiency gains associated with this is significant.
+That is what using the Glide skins feel like after being on an all-nylon skin.
+The glide quality of these skins is excellent, and the energy efficiency gains associated with this are significant.

 Ease of Use